 Do not repay evil with evil or insult with insult.
 On the contrary, repay evil with blessing, because to this you were called so that you may inherit a blessing~ 1stPeter 3:9 NIV

-Regular readers of this blog know by now I have some issues with the way many contemporary Christians do church.
+Regular readers of this blog have probably figured out by now I have some issues with how many contemporary Christians do church.
 My various church peeves have been documented ad nauseum in previous posts.
 To be truthful, I decided recently that the peeve posts were getting a bit old and I probably wasn’t going to write another one.
-Then I came across a “Christian” video on Facebook and discovered my most passionate church peeve ever.
-I literally could not stop myself from writing about it.
+Then I came across a “Christian” video on Facebook and discovered I still have something to write about.

 For the record.